 A-VCOA is dedicated to the enjoyment of music and video reproduction in all of its many and varied formats.
-Our club members interests include many different areas of this hobby including but not limited to recording, designing, building, refurbishing, listening, watching, and performing music.
-We are also interested in analog, digital, downloaded music, tubes, and portable music formats.
-In addition to recorded music we try to have at least one live performance per year and several meetings devoted to video, either music or film.
-We meet on a monthly basis in various locations around the Atlanta area and our members come from as far away as Alabama and South Carolina.
-Our meetings are generally on the second Sunday of the month from 2:00 PM until 5:00 PM although the Sunday can changed based on the needs of our presenters.
+Club member’s interests include various areas of this hobby including but not limited to recording stuff, designing stuff, building, refurbishing, listening, watching, and performing music.
+We are also interested in analog, digital, downloaded & streaming music, tubes, and portable music formats.
+In addition to recorded music we try to have at least an occasional live performance and meeting devoted to video, either music or film.
+We meet once a month in various locations around the Atlanta area.
+Our members come from as far away as Alabama and South Carolina.
+Meetings are generally on the third Sunday of the month from 2:00 PM until 5:00 PM although the Sunday can change based on the needs of the monthly presenters.
 Meeting presenters can be industry representatives, local retailers, distributors, designers, manufacturers, musicians, and even our own club members.
 We encourage guests to attend a monthly meeting and decide if the club is for them.
-Dues are $40 per year paid on a yearly basis and due in January.
-Dues are prorated based on the month joined.
+Dues are $40 per year paid when you complete the online membership form.
+We accept Visa and MasterCard Only!
+Dues are due each year on your join date.
 E-mail us at the address given or call for more information.
-See our web pages for information concerning our next meeting.
+See our Home page for the next monthly meeting announcement.

 Chicago Audio Society